DNS validation

 The following is the Advanced certificate type DNS validation method.

-When you select DNS validation as the validation method when applying for a certificate, it creates a TXT record name for each domain and a validation value to be entered in the record value after the application is complete.
+When you select DNS validation as the validation method when applying for a certificate, it creates a TXT record name and record value to be entered in the DNS settings for each domain after the application is complete.

-1. Go to Certificate List > Advanced certificate details > Order > Certificate list > Certificate details to check the DNS validation value for your domains.
+1. Go to Certificate list > Domains or Certificate list > Advanced certificate > Order > Certificate list > Certificate details to check the DNS validation value for your domains.
 It appears in the following format:

-• Record Type: when set up in the DNS management system, the record type must be TXT.
+• Record type: When setting up the DNS management system, the record type must be TXT.

 Note

-The certificate is issued after all domains included in the certificate have been successfully validated.
-Go to Certificate List > Advanced certificate > Order > Certificate list > Certificate details to check the validation status for your domains.
+The certificate is issued only after all domains included in the certificate have been successfully validated.
+Go to Certificate list > Domains or Certificate list > Advanced certificate > Order > Certificate list > Certificate details to check the validation status for your domains.

 Note